felipecrs/semantic-release-vsce/README.md

 ### `packageVsix`

-Whether to package or not the extension `.vsix`, or where to place it.
+Whether to package or not the extension into a `.vsix` file, or where to place it.
 This controls if `vsce package` gets called or not, and what value will be used for `vsce package --out`.

 | Value              | Description                                                                                                  |
 | ------------------ | ------------------------------------------------------------------------------------------------------------ |